KrishnaNAcharya/KrishnaNAcharya/README.md

 I'll look into Spring Boot and system design when I get the time.
 I'm prioritising my mental and physical health more.
 My hairline has gone back a kilometer already.
 I still cannot believe that despite the burnout, my memory power is inhuman.
 I can remember what I've eaten, at what time, in what place, and entire conversations that happened 10 years ago like nothing.
 The more I think about it, the more this curse is terrifying.

 I LOVE researching things.
 If I notice one symptom, I’ll spend two hours researching it like I'm preparing to publish a journal paper.
 Give me a topic and one night, I’ll show up the next day talking like I’ve worked 5 years in that domain.
-A small unanswered question can haunt me for days.
+If “reading documentation for fun” was a personality trait, that’s me.

 New tech stack?
 I MUST KNOW IT IN AND OUT.